Public Protection - Compliance and Enforcement Policy

 Simple cautions are issued by a senior officer and can only be given to an offender who is over 18, where:

-• It is considered to be in the public interest to use a simple caution rather than institute criminal proceedings.
+- It is in the public interest to use a simple caution rather than institute criminal proceedings.

 Where the offence committed is a recordable offence, a simple caution will appear on an offender's criminal record.
 It is likely to influence how the Service and others deal with any similar breaches in the future and may be cited if it is relevant to any proceedings in the future.
 If a simple caution is issued to an individual (rather than a corporation) it may have consequences if that individual seeks certain types of employment.

-For each simple caution, the manager in the case will decide whether or not it is reasonable to consider whether a charge be invoiced to the person/business/company subject of the investigation.
+For each simple caution, the manager in the case will decide whether it is reasonable to consider a charge be invoiced to the person/business/company subject of the investigation.
 This will not be conditional on signing the caution but would be issued when one of the following occurs:

 We may prosecute breaches of legislation, particularly in respect of those who disregard the law or who act irresponsibly, or where there is an immediate risk to health and safety.
 Where other forms of enforcement action, such as voluntary undertakings, statutory notices or a caution have failed to secure compliance, then prosecution is more likely.